Jump to Questions On:

 Can I bring a pet?

 People on single-status contracts who are in shared accommodations cannot bring any pets.
 People on married-status contracts who are not in shared housing may be able to bring a pet, depending on the rules of the housing complex, and depending on the type of animal, but the couple would be responsible for all expenses and arrangements for its transportation to Saudi Arabia and any damages the pet may cause.
+See our article for more information.

 Where will I live?